aws-samples/eks-workshop/content/scaling/deploy_ca.md

 ---
 Cluster Autoscaler for AWS provides integration with Auto Scaling groups.
 It enables users to choose from four different options of deployment:

-### TODO: Show how the ASG settings would look like for EC2 Spot Note: Also write a blurb of how provisioning timeout could be used to make sure if capacity does not exist in one pool, it timesout and gets from other.
+### TODO: Show how the ASG settings would look like for EC2 Spot Note: Also write a blurb of how provisioning timeout could be used to make sure if capacity does not exist in one pool, it times out and gets from on-demand.

 * **One Auto Scaling group** - This is what we will use
 * Multiple Auto Scaling groups